 6. Reset All Bluetooth Connections

-If restarting the Bluetooth service doesn’t solve the AirDrop connectivity issue for you, resetting all Bluetooth connections might help.
+If restarting the Bluetooth service doesn’t fix the AirDrop connectivity issues for you, resetting all Bluetooth connections might help.

 In macOS, all the known Bluetooth connections are stored in a separate file.
 So, to reset all Bluetooth connections, all you have to do is just delete that file.
 And then macOS new blank file for new connections.